01 — Purpose

 • no duplicate component definitions — extend or compose instead of fork

-• imports and layer order respected — unlayered CSS only on purpose
+• imports and layer order respected — no unlayered CSS

 03 — Cascade